External documentation and training resources

 Be careful with benchmarks, they only show how something behaves out of its context (encompassing the OS, hardware, network/IO, system calls, etc.).

 Now, assuming any software, if the design says that something is the best solution for what you are trying to do, by all means use it, do not rely on some random guy (or guru) that tells you it’s slower and that you should not use it.
-By all means, use it, profile, and if its fast enough, their you go.
+By all means, use it, profile, and if its fast enough, there you go.

 By “something is the best solution for what you are trying to do”, understand that you should use the proper tool for the job.
 Don’t use a sparse solver for a dense system, don’t use inheritance if you don’t need a customization point.